FY 2014 Program Guidelines

-The Public Welfare Foundation supports efforts to ensure fundamental rights and opportunities for people in need.
-We look for carefully defined points where our funds can make a difference in bringing about systemic changes that can improve lives.
+The Public Welfare Foundation supports efforts to advance justice and opportunity for people in need.
+The Foundation looks for strategic points where its funds can make a significant difference and improve lives through policy change and system reform.
 We focus on three program areas: Criminal Justice, Juvenile Justice and Workers’ Rights.

-The U.S. criminal justice system is failing.
-More than two million people are held in American prisons – the largest inmate population in the world.
-The number is growing daily, largely because of federal and state laws prescribing mandatory minimum sentences, even for non-violent offenders.
+More than two million people are held in American prisons and jails – the largest inmate population in the world.
+The number is growing daily, largely because of harsh federal and state sentencing laws and unnecessary jail detention of people awaiting trial in counties across the country.
 Most significantly, more than 60 percent of the people in prison are now racial and ethnic minorities.
-Locking up increasing numbers of people – disproportionately people of color – at great expense to taxpayers, and later releasing them with little access to rehabilitation and drug treatment services, has not made our streets safe.
-Guidelines
+Locking up increasing numbers of people – disproportionately people of color – at great expense to taxpayers, and later releasing them with little access to rehabilitation and drug treatment services, has not made our street safe.

-The Foundation’s Criminal Justice Program supports groups working to end over-incarceration of adult offenders in America.
+The Foundation’s Criminal Justice Program supports groups working to end over-incarceration of adult offenders in America, with a specific aim to reduce racial disparity.
 In particular, the Program makes grants to groups that are working to:

-- Reduce jail populations through the reform of pretrial detention policies and practices;
+- Reduce lengths of criminal sentences through reform of charging, sentencing, and supervision policies and practices; and

-Juvenile justice systems nationwide are failing youth, families and communities.
-Each year, an estimated 400,000 youth – the overwhelming majority of whom are accused of minor and non-violent offenses—are locked up in detention or correctional facilities.
+On any given night an estimated 60, 000 youth – the overwhelming majority of whom are accused of minor and non-violent offenses—are incarcerated in a correctional facility or out-of-home placement.
 Despite research showing that incarceration leads to high juvenile recidivism rates, as well as poor education, employment, and health outcomes for youth, systems often fail to use alternatives to incarceration that have been shown to be more effective at rehabilitating young people.
 Moreover, an estimated 250,000 youth are tried in the adult criminal justice system annually, and nearly 10,000 youth are housed in adult jails or prisons on any given night.
 These policies ignore the well-established differences between youth and adults, increase recidivism rates, and expose youth in adult jails and prisons to high rates of sexual abuse and suicide.
 Youth of color are disproportionately likely to suffer the harms of these failed policies and practices.

 The Foundation’s Juvenile Justice Program supports groups working to end the criminalization and over-incarceration of youth in the United States.
-In particular, the Program makes grants to groups that are working to advance systems reforms that will:
+In particular, the Program makes grants to groups that are working to:

-- Promote more fair and equitable treatment of youth of color by the juvenile justice system.
+- Promote the fair and equitable treatment of youth of color who come into contact with the juvenile justice system.

-The Foundation’s Workers’ Rights Program supports groups seeking policy and system reforms to improve the lives of low-wage working people, with a focus on securing their basic legal rights to safe, healthy, and fair conditions at work.
-Specifically, the Program makes grants to groups seeking reforms that will do the following:
+The Foundation’s Workers’ Rights Program supports policy and system reforms to improve the lives of low-wage working people in the United States, with a focus on securing their basic legal rights to safe, healthy, and fair conditions at work.
+Specifically, the Program makes grants to groups working to:

 Special Initiative to advance Civil Legal Aid for the Poor